PrestaShop/docs/src/content/1.7/development/database/objectmodel.md

 {{< figure src="../../img/object-model-lifecycle.png" title="ObjectModel lifecycle" width="100%" height="100%" >}}

-As an exemple, this is how you can retrieve information about a product when we delete itq from the database:
+As an exemple, this is how you can retrieve information about a product when we delete it from the database:

 ```php
 // In a module